 GPS steering guidance is still provided after the CDI automatically switches to LOC until LOC capture, up to the Final Approach Fix (FAF) for an ILS approach, or until GPS information becomes invalid.
-Activating a Vector-to-Final (VTF; see the Flight Management Section) also causes the CDI to switch to LOC navigation source; GPS steering guidance is not provided after this switch.
+Activating a Vector-to-Final (VTF) also causes the CDI to switch to LOC navigation source.
+GPS steering guidance is not provided after this switch.